Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 The second question is whether autistics are human beings with human rights.
 There are all kinds of rights, but human rights are those claimable by and essential to all humans.
 At first glance this question is impossible to argue on the facts.
 I'm an untreated diagnosed autistic.
 How do I prove I'm human?
 And should I have to?

 A second look bases the answer on what happens to human beings whose human rights are denied.
 Historically, it has been arduous, expensive, and ultimately futile to study and develop treatments for persons who have no human rights.
 Science also has a bad history of conjuring experiments, evidence, and data to prove that prevailing prejudices are justified.
 We did not find out a lot about women until women became human beings with human rights.
 Instead, we found out about the researchers and the societies they served.
 Past attempts to treat the many defects of womanhood now look grotesque and contemptible.
 So do the research and treatments directed at different races, abilities, and orientations before these differences were recognized as being intrinsic to human beings with human rights.

-of faith, the real evidence predicts that regardless of how diligent scientists
+the real evidence predicts that regardless of how

-treat are denied human rights then this study and treatment can be considered
+denied human rights then this study and treatment can

 PART THREE: A SHORT LIST OF SPECIFIC ETHICAL CHALLENGES

 12. Aversives again, and the ethics of 47%